MankaBY/Matlab_basic/README.md

 # Matlab_basic
-**This files are format ".mlx" --> MATLAB Live Editor** Task 14 - a function calculating the hypotenuse c of a right-angled triangle and the angle it creates with side b (in degrees).
+**This files are format ".mlx" --> MATLAB Live Editor**
+#Task 14 - a function calculating the hypotenuse c of a right-angled triangle and the angle it creates with side b (in degrees)
 Task 15 - a function calculating the area and circumference of a circle.
-The function takes the radius of the circle as input parameter.
+The function takes the radius of the circle as input parameter
 Task 16:
-     a - the graph of a certain function in a given interval. b - a new graph containing the graph of the function from task 14a and the graph of the function 𝑦 = sin(𝑥∙𝜋)/2. c,d,f - modifications.
+     a - the graph of a certain function in a given interval b - a new graph containing the graph of the function from task 14a and the graph of the function 𝑦 = sin(𝑥∙𝜋)/2. c,d,f - modifications
-Task 17 - three graphs in one window.
+Task 17 - three graphs in one window
-Task 19 - the sine and cosine functions for 𝑥𝜖〈−3; 3〉 on two subplots.
-Task 21 - a linear 3D graph of a function.
+Task 19 - the sine and cosine functions for 𝑥𝜖〈−3; 3〉 on two subplots Task 21 - a linear 3D graph of a function
 Task 22 - a 3D graph of the function 𝑧 = 𝑒^(−𝑥^2−𝑦^2).
-The grid covers the range <-2; 2> with a step of 0.1.
+The grid covers the range <-2; 2> with a step of 0.1
-Task 23 - creating 3D figures using a script.
+Task 23 - creating 3D figures using a script
 Task 24 - a function that takes two numbers a and b and then displays the message 'Number a is smaller', 'Number b is smaller' or 'Numbers are equal'.
 Task 25 - a function that calculates the area of a rectangle.
 It has been supplemented with input data control, i.e., if one of the sides is negative, the calculations will not be performed, and the result returned will be 0.
 Task 26 - a function that, based on the values of coefficients a, b, and c, determines how many real roots the equation ax^2+bx+c has and gives their values.